-A lot people mistakenly assume that being vegan is expensive, but I’ve actually found the opposite to be true.
-Below are a few tips and tricks to keep food costs down, without sacrificing flavour or variety.
+A lot people mistakenly assume that being vegan is expensive, but many people find the opposite to be true.
+It depends what you buy and how you cook.
+Below are a few tips and tricks to help keep food costs down, without sacrificing flavour or variety.

 - Cook from scratch

-Now I know this will scare some people… But, regardless of your diet, it isn’t really possible to eat affordably if you buy ready-made, jars of sauce, or premium brand meal deals.
-I understand that these sort of products go hand-in-hand with the word ‘convenience’, but cooking from scratch doesn’t have to be overly complicated or arduous.
-In fact, the majority of the meals I make take 30 minutes or less, and I hope the points below demonstrate how I do this…
+Regardless of your diet, it isn’t really possible to eat affordably if you buy ready-made, jars of sauce, or premium brand meal deals.
+Of course these are convenient and we all rely on them sometimes, but they certainly come at a cost.
+But cooking from scratch doesn’t have to be overly complicated or arduous.
+There are so many one-pot meals you can make in 30 minutes or less.

 - Always have tinned tomatoes in the cupboard

-I feel like I’ve got nothing in the house when I run out of tinned tomatoes.
-I buy the chopped kind, and prefer the low-cost packs of four you get from supermarkets – home brands tend to be cheaper, so I stick with those.
-When you have a can of tomatoes you can make a great tomato sauce, and a great tomato sauce is the foundation of lots of meals: spag bol and pastas like arrabiata or puttanesca (without the anchovies), veggie/bean chili, tacos, burritos or nachos, curries and pizza sauce.
+If you’ve got tinned tomatoes, you can always make something!
+A tomato soup for lunch, or a tomato sauce to form the base of your dinner.
+A great tomato sauce is the foundation of lots of meals: spag bol and pastas like arrabiata or puttanesca (without the anchovies), veggie/bean chili, tacos, burritos or nachos, curries and pizza sauce.
 All you need is a little oil, onions and garlic, plus herbs and spices to alter the mood… Cumin, coriander and chili/paprika/cayenne pepper take you to Mexico; oregano, basil and thyme place you in Italy, whereas ginger, cumin, coriander, turmeric, curry powder and garam masala transport you to India.
 Alter the garlic and heat to suit your taste, and perfect your own signature sauce!
 All you need are veggies, tinned beans, pasta or dough, and you have a load of versatile and cheap meal options at your fingertips.

 - Buy dry

-Lentils and mung beans are great for dahls and curries, and are a super cheap way to add bulk (and protein and iron) to soups and stews.
-I always have big bags of them in the cupboard, as you can basically make a soup or curry out of anything.
-I give them a rinse in cold water and chuck them straight in, letting them cook in the sauce.
-You can lower costs even further by buying dry beans, but if you don’t have the time or inclination for that (you need to soak them) then you’ll be pleased to know that I have discovered how to keep canned bean costs low (keep reading).
-I also buy 1kg bags of rice, quinoa and bulgur wheat, as I enjoy mixing up my carbs and proteins, and changing the texture of meals.
-You can get these fairly cheap.
+Lentils and mung beans are great for dhals and curries, and are a super cheap way to add bulk (and protein and iron) to soups and stews.
+Keep big bags of them in the cupboard so you can whip up a soup or curry at a moment’s notice.
+Just give them a rinse in cold water and chuck them straight in, letting them cook in the sauce.
+You can lower costs even further by buying dry beans, but if you don’t have the time or inclination for that (you need to soak most of them overnight) then read on for how to keep canned bean costs low.
+You can also buy 1kg bags of rice, bulgur wheat and millet, and mix them together or interchange them in recipes for different tastes and textures.

 - Buy in bulk

-If you have the storage space, then bulk-buying store cupboard essentials is a brilliant way to save dosh.
+If you have the storage space, then bulk-buying store cupboard essentials is a brilliant way to save dosh over the longer-term.
 This is one of the great things about the internet as you can scan the shopping sites looking for bargains, and then save that search for next time.
-My best friend is an expert at this and even has shelves in her garage to keep non-perishables.

 - Local Veg Boxes

-I am a massive fan of these!
+We are massive fans of these!
 So much easier and fresher than supermarket veggies, and typically with the added advantage of less plastic and better organic options.
-I tried one of the big veg box companies but found it a bit inconvenient and fairly expensive.
-After a bit Googling about, I found a local greengrocers that does a much cheaper version.
-I think they’re worth their weight in gold and they’re my saving grace in the lead-up to pay day.
+Some of the bigger box schemes can be pricey but indulge in a bit Googling and see if there is a greengrocers or farm nearby that does a cheaper version.

 - Shop around

 Not all pricing is created equal, and you will find similar products in different shops at different prices.
-For example, the little shop round the corner from me sells tins of chickpeas for only 39p, so that’s where I buy my chickpeas; but I can get cans of other beans cheaper at the supermarket, so I get the rest when I do my online shop.
-Similarly, I find that ‘basic’ veg (broccoli, cauliflower etc.) is often cheaper at the supermarket, whereas the seasonal stuff (asparagus, sprouts etc.) is usually cheaper from my local grocers.
-So I try to divvy up my shopping as much as is practical, and it does make a difference at the end of the month.
+For example, the little shop round the corner may sell tins of chickpeas very cheaply, while cans of other beans may be cheaper at the supermarket.
+Similarly, ‘basic’ veg (such as broccoli, carrots and cauliflower) is often cheaper at the supermarket, whereas the seasonal stuff (like asparagus or sprouts) may be cheaper from your local grocers.
+So, try to divvy up your shopping as much as is practical, and you’ll find it does make a difference at the end of the month.

 - Ethnic supermarkets